Skip to Main Content

 Arab American Civil Rights League (ACRL)

-The Arab American Civil Rights League (ACRL) is a 501(c)(3) non-profit organization that was founded in 2011 in response to the overwhelming need in the Arab-American community for advocacy and protection of civil rights and liberties.
-The ACRL is committed to protecting the civil rights of Arab Americans through education and advocacy.
-The organization works to build coalitions, promote understanding and cooperation and combat negative stereotypes.
+The Arab American Civil Rights League (ACRL) is a 501(c)(3) non-profit organization that advocates for the civil rights of the Arab-American community and works to build coalitions, promote understanding and cooperation, and combat negative stereotypes.

 Arab American Institute

-Established in 1985 and based in Washington, DC, the Arab American Institute (AAI) is a non-profit, nonpartisan national leadership organization.
-AAI was created to nurture and encourage the direct participation of Arab Americans in political and civic life in the United States.
+The Arab American Institute (AAI) is a non-profit, nonpartisan national leadership organization that was created to nurture and encourage the direct participation of Arab Americans in political and civic life in the United States.

 American Civil Liberties Union (ACLU)